fergiemcdowall/search-index/README.md

 });
 ```

-Where `batch` is a JSON sequence named `batchName` containing
+Where `batch` is a javascript object named `batchName` containing one
-one or more documents in a format similar to:
+or more documents in a format similar to:

 ```javascript
 {